Registration of someone who has died

 You will receive a form (a green form) authorising the burial or cremation (unless this has already been issued by the coroner).
 You will also receive a form which you can use to notify the Department for Work and Pensions if you have chosen not to use our free service to inform them on your behalf.

 You will be able to purchase as many copies of the death certificate that you require.
-Each certificate will cost £4 (increased to £11 from 16th February 2019) at the time of registration.
-After this, the fee increases to £7 each and once the register is archived, £10 each (Increased to £11 per copy from 16th February 2019).
+Each certificate will cost £11 at the time of registration.
+After this, further copies can be obtianed for the same £11 per copy fee.